Andy Hawthorne: Awards

 In recognition for his services to young people, Hawthorne was awarded the OBE in 2011.
 He was also named ‘Best Leader’ in The Sunday Times Best Not-For-Profit Organisations To Work For surveys in 2017 and 2018.

 Personal life

-Hawthorne is married and the couple have two children.
+Hawthorne is married and the couple have two children, and two grandchildren.
 His great-grandfather was a missionary in India with the Salvation Army.

+His brother Simon is the co-founder of Christian punk band, the Bill Mason Band.